 - 4. Make sure the plug is inserted and fully seated into the plug seat and moving freely after installing the bonnet flange and tightening up the flange studs.
 This is where centering is very important to get the free movement of plug inside the plug seat per manufacturer's instructions - Use pressure for measuring the open pressure without pin.
-The manufacturer to supply the original manufacturer's load or pressure measurements g.
-Testing h .Sealing i.
-Nameplate
+The manufacturer to supply the original manufacturer's load or pressure measurements a.
+Testing h.Sealing - After final adjusting and acceptance by quality control inspection, all external adjustments shall be sealed with a safety seal providing a means of identification of the organization performing the repair.

-1. Test data shall be recorded.
+- Test data shall be recorded.
 Testing will be done in accordance with manufacturer's recommendations and appropriate ASME Code section.
 To preclude unsafe and unstable pin device valve operations or erroneous performance test results, it is recommended that low volume testing equipment (e.g., gas cylinders with- out a test vessel, hand pumps, tubing) should be avoided.